genediazjr/disinfect/README.md

 }
 ```

-All options can be passed on a per-[route] (http://hapijs.com/api#route-options) basis.
+All options can be passed on a per-[route](http://hapijs.com/api#route-options) basis.
 Route options overrides server options.

 ```js
 // example